EternoSeeker/gameoflife/README.md

 #### Custom Theme :
 - It also allows the user to choose colors according to their preferences to create their unique Custom Theme.
+- The new Gradient Theme setting also allows users to select the slope of linear Gradient.
+- The new Gradient Theme also affects the color of Alive and Dead cells, so that it matches with the Gradient Background.

 #### Gradient Theme :
 - You can also choose 2 colors to create a Gradient Background.